Evaluate What You Can't Evaluate: Unassessable Quality for Generated Response: Dataset Construction

 \paragraph{Prompt for Evaluation} Note that the reference-free evaluator is a prompt-based evaluation process.
-In order to be consistent with reference-based evaluators, we set the score range of prompts from 0 to 1.
-We follow previous studies~\cite{huang2023chatgpt,liu2023gpteval} to design the prompts, as shown in Figure~\ref{fig:prompt}.
+We find that the graded scoring mechanism may lead to the low variance of the scores and the low correlation with human judgments~\cite{liu2023gpteval}.
+Another fact is that the ranking mechanism (i.e., ordering of candidates during scoring) will get different results due to the different positions of multiple candidates~\cite{wang2023large}.
+In order to compare with the with reference-based evaluators, we divide each dimension into 10 levels (i.e., L1:(0-0.1), L2(0.1-0.2),...,L10(0.9-1)) (Appendix~\ref{app:evaluation}).
+We find that the output may focus on one value when asking LLMs to output a level number, such as 10, making it impossible to calculate Spearman~\cite{zar2005spearman} and Spearman coefficientscitep~\cite{mukaka2012guide}.
+In order to avoid this problem, we require LLMs to output a value of 0-1, which is mapped to the corresponding level finally.
+We follow previous studies~\cite{huang2023chatgpt,liu2023gpteval} to design the prompts, as shown in Figure~\ref{fig:prompt} (Appendix~\ref{sec:PromptTemplate}).
 Note that different LLMs correspond to different delimiters.
 If there is no fact, the content of the corresponding position is empty.
 In this manner, the dialogue history, response, corresponding fact and the definition of evaluation dimension are given to LLMs.
 Next, LLMs will give its judgment (e.g., "\textit{The response is consistent with the information provided in the input.
 Therefore, the score is 1.}").
 Finally, the numerical scores could be easily extracted via heuristic rules.
+To evaluate the consistency between LLMs and human judgement, we performed human annotation.
+There are three annotators for human annotation, the average of the three points is used as the final score.
+The final score will be mapped to the corresponding level.
+The Fleiss' Kappa~\citep{moons2023measuring} is 0.766, which indicates better annotation agreement.
+Please refer to the appendix for details (i.e., Appendix~\ref{app:evaluation}).